On-site and Electronic Field Trips

-A visit to the National World War I Museum and Memorial is an exciting way to make the experiences of the Great War meaningful and relevant to learners of all ages.
-Educational group visits are available to students in grades K-12, groups of higher education students and educators.
+A visit to the National WWI Museum and Memorial is an exciting way to make the Great War meaningful and relevant to learners of all ages!
+To plan a field trip for your K-12 students, choose your tour type below.

 - For discounted rates, school groups must consist of at least seven students.